 Welcome to the Office of Civic & Community Engagement

 Aloha!
 Welcome to the Office of Civic and Community Engagement (OCCE) at the University of Hawai'i Mānoa.
 Since 1994, our office has worked with students, faculty, and members of the community.
-The OCCE provides students with the opportunity to do service learning and volunteer in their community in meaningful ways while furthering their education.
+The OCCE provides students with the opportunity to do service learning and volunteer with non-profits and government agencies in meaningful ways while furthering their education.
 We provide faculty with resources and assistance to integrate Service Learning Pedagogy into courses.

 Civic Engagement